-portion of Town Center to Memorial Park south of Wilsonville Road.
-This project would not likely be implemented until the modifications to the Wilsonville Road/Town Center Loop E intersection are completed as there are already buffered bicycle lanes on Town Center Loop E The cycle track improvements would increase safety by crossing to the east side on Town Center Loop E at Courtside Avenue, not at Wilsonville Road, to remove the potential conflicts with the additional left turn movements from Wilsonville Road to Town Center Loop E The two-way cycle track and vehicular lanes, as proposed, will fit within existing right-of-way.
+intersection are completed as there are already buffered bicycle lanes on Town Center Loop E. The cycle track improvements would increase safety by removing potential conflicts associated with the modifications to the intersection that create additional left turn movements from Wilsonville Road to Town Center Loop E. The two-way cycle track and vehicular lanes, as proposed, will fit within existing right-of-way.